-In this volume in IVP Academic's Spectrum series, readers will find four contributors who explore these complex questions.
+In this Spectrum Multiview volume, readers will find four contributors who explore these complex questions.
 The contributors each make a case for their own view—representing two versions of covenantal theology and two versions of dispensational theology—and then respond to the others' views to offer an animated yet irenic discussion on the continuity of Scripture.

 Views and Contributors:

 Spectrum Multiview Books offer a range of viewpoints on contested topics within Christianity, giving contributors the opportunity to present their position and also respond to others in this dynamic publishing format.

 "None of us interprets the biblical text in a vacuum.
 Those who say they interpret the Bible without bringing any theology to the text are mistaken; they are simply unaware of the theology they hold.
 This work on covenant and dispensational systems helps us to see larger frameworks that are operating when we read the biblical text.
 We are challenged by this fascinating book to examine the Scriptures to see what is really so (Acts 17:11).
 We want to be faithful in proclaiming the whole plan of God (Acts 20:27), and grappling with the different views presented in this book will sharpen us all to be more faithful."